-A pragmatic way of narrowing down the uncertainties of climate sensitivity to changes in forcing has recently been suggested with the emergent constraint approach (e.g. Cox et al. (2018); Cox et al. (2013); Hall and Ou (2006)).
-Emergent constraints "...are relationships across an ensemble of models between some aspect of Earth System sensitivity and an observable trend or variation in the contemporary climate" (Flato et al., 2013).
-The approach thus establishes a relationship between the longterm Earth system sensitivity, which cannot be easily observed, and a short-term (often regionally confined) sensitivity (or a quantity that can be related to such a sensitivity), which is accessible to observations.
-Examples of such relationships have been established for physical climate components (see, e.g. Allen and Ingram (2002); Bracegirdle and Stephenson (2012); Hall and Ou (2006); Klein and Hall (2015); Sherwood et al. (2014)) as well as (biogeo-)chemical Earth system components (see Bracegirdle and Stephenson (2013); Cox et al. (2013); Hoffman et al. (2014); Massonnet et al. (2012); Wang et al. (2014); Wenzel et al. (2014); Wenzel et al. (2016a)) on the basis of multi-model ensembles with Earth system models.
+A pragmatic way of narrowing down the uncertainties of climate sensitivity to changes in forcing has recently been suggested with the emergent-constraint approach (e.g. Cox et al., 2013, 2018; Hall and Qu, 2006).
+Emergent constraints "are relationships across an ensemble of models between some aspect of Earth System sensitivity and an observable trend or variation in the contemporary climate" (Flato et al., 2013).
+The approach thus establishes a relationship between the long-term Earth system sensitivity, which cannot be easily observed, and a short-term (often regionally confined) sensitivity (or a quantity that can be related to such a sensitivity), which is accessible to observations.
+Examples of such relationships have been established for physical climate components (see, e.g., Allen and Ingram, 2002; Bracegirdle and Stephenson, 2012; Hall and Qu, 2006; Klein and Hall, 2015; Sherwood et al., 2014) as well as (biogeo-)chemical Earth system components (see Bracegirdle and Stephenson, 2013; Cox et al., 2013; Hoffman et al., 2014; Massonnet et al., 2012; Wang et al., 2014; Wenzel et al., 2014, 2016a) on the basis of multi-model ensembles with Earth system models.
 Figure 19 provides an example for an emergent constraint concerning surface albedo change with warming.
 Cox et al. (2018) provide a revised estimate for equilibrium climate sensitivity using natural temperature variability as a constraint.
-Cox et al. (2013) derived a quasi-linear relationship between (a) the climate sensitivity of tropical land carbon storage and (b) the sensitivity of the atmospheric CO2 growth rate to tropical temperature for a subset of carbon cycle climate models as employed in CMIP.
+Cox et al. (2013) derived a quasi-linear relationship between (a) the climate sensitivity of tropical land carbon storage and (b) the sensitivity of the atmospheric CO2 growth rate to tropical temperature for a subset of carbon cycle climate models as employed in the Coupled Climate-Carbon Cycle Model Intercomparison Project (CMIP).
 While (a) is only model derived, (b) can be derived from both models and observations.
-The observed relationship among variations in the growth rate of atmospheric CO2 and tropical temperature was used to put different weights on the various ensemble members (different model systems) when computing the ensemble average.
-Stronger weighting for models close to the observational constraint was applied.
-Thus, narrowing of the probability density function (PDF) for the projected climate sensitivity could be achieved.
-Sherwood et al. (2014) could associate the spread in climate sensitivity of different Earth system models with the strength of convective mixing.
-By constraining this strength through radiosonde data, they concluded that climate sensitivity of 3° and higher is more likely than low sensitivity around 1.5°.
-Details in the analysis procedure and the underlying model characteristics influence the results of the emergent constraint approach (Bracegirdle and Stephenson, 2013; Wang et al., 2014; Wenzel et al., 2014).
-This also applies to the ensemble size of models, where caution is needed especially when using small ensembles (Caldwell et al., 2018).
+The observed relationship among variations in the growth rate of atmospheric CO2 and tropical tempera-